surangamadhushan24/pizzacreed/README.md

 ## Overview

-PizzaCreed is a backend system for a pizza bakery located in Galle Fort.
+PizzaCreed is a backend system for a pizza bakery.
 This project is developed using Spring MVC and JPA with Hibernate for database interaction.
 The system includes a web console for admin functions and a RESTful API for managing the shopping basket.

 ## Technologies Used